michaeltelford/wgit/README.md

 Document serialising in Wgit is the means of downloading a web page and extracting parts of its content into accessible document attributes/methods.
 For example, `Wgit::Document#author` will return you the webpage's HTML element value of `meta[@name='author']`.

-By default, Wgit serialises what it thinks are the most important pieces of information from each webpage.
-This of course is often not enough given the nature of the WWW and the differences from one webpage to the next.
+Wgit provides some [default extensions](https://github.com/michaeltelford/wgit/blob/master/lib/wgit/document_extensions.rb) to extract a page's text, links etc. This of course is often not enough given the nature of the WWW and the differences from one webpage to the next.
 Therefore, there exists a way to extend the default serialising logic.

-### Extracting Specific Page Elements via Document Extensions
+### Serialising Additional Page Elements via Document Extensions

-You can define a Document extension for each HTML element(s) that you want to extract into a `Wgit::Document` instance variable, equipped with a getter method.
-Once an extension is defined, any crawled Documents will contain your extracted content.
+You can define a Document extension for each HTML element(s) that you want to extract and serialise into a `Wgit::Document` instance variable, equipped with a getter method.
+Once an extension is defined, all crawled Documents will contain your extracted content.

 Once the page element has been serialised, you can do with it as you wish e.g. obtain it's text value or manipulate the element etc. Since you can choose to return the element's text or the [Nokogiri](https://www.rubydoc.info/github/sparklemotion/nokogiri) object, you have the full power that the Nokogiri gem gives you.